bamos/snowglobe/README.md

 ## Progress
 ### Real-time summary on an LCD display
-Somebody in my research group gave me a small LCD display a few weeks ago and said that he couldn't find any useful information to put on it,
+Somebody in my research group gave me a small LCD display a few weeks ago (in May 2015) and said that he couldn't find any useful information to put on it,
-This with the accumulation of my other goals inspired me to create SnowGlobe.
+This, along with my other goals, inspired me to finally create SnowGlobe.

 Piping a daily summary to my LCD display with SnowGlobe works well.
 I've replaced my actual stats with the string `NNNN | MMM`, which